Hkattelu/Synapse/docs/electron/outline.md

 - `ipc:fs:show-save-dialog`
 - `ipc:app:get-path`

-Allowed operations and constraints (initial)
+Allowed operations and constraints

-- No hard file-type filters or size limits are enforced in code yet.
+- File dialogs apply initial default filters when none are provided by the renderer:
+  - Video: `.mp4`
+  - Audio: `.mp3`
+  - Code: `.ts`
+    These defaults apply to `openFile`, `openFiles`, and `showSaveDialog`.
+The renderer's `options.filters` takes precedence if supplied. `openDirectory` is unaffected.
+More types can be added later.
 - The renderer may pass standard Electron dialog options (filters, default paths) as the `options` argument.
-- Maintainer decisions are requested on initial file type restrictions and size thresholds (see Open Questions).

 Build workflows